Large Brass Gong (Tawak-tawak)

 wayward sons escape China, one of whom returns to Brunei and founds a princely dynasty there.

 A gong of similar form is in the collection of the National Museum of Singapore.
-Another is in the British Museum.
+And click here to see a similar example in the British Museum.

 References: the National Museum of Singapore gong is illustrated in Singh, B., Malay Brassware, National Museum of Singapore, 1985, p.
 40